zer0relm/cs262/Lab09/README.md

 API.
 It is deployed to a Google Cloud project that has resources for AppEngine and Cloud SQL.

-The domain of application is the Monopoly database and only the read players API endpoint is implemented.
+The domain of application is the Monopoly database and only the read-players API endpoint is implemented.

 ### Deployment Instructions

-See the code for detailed descriptions of the functionality; to install and configure the system, do the following.
+See the code for detailed descriptions of the functionality; to install and configure the cloud service, do the following.

 1. Create a new Google App Engine Project according to these instructions:
 [Quickstart for Java 8 for App Engine Standard Environment](https://cloud.google.com/appengine/docs/standard/java/quickstart).